 With all the sincerity and urgency that I can possibly express, I urge you to do these three things immediately............right now:

-First: Get the word out.
+Second: Get the word out.
 Send a link to this website to everyone in your address book, and before long the vast majority of people will know about this.
-Lets you and I make this go viral and we can save kids and elephants.
+Let's you and I make this go viral and we can save kids and elephants.

 Third: Please grab a cup of coffee and take the time to read the rest of this web site so that you can be well informed